fduzhin/level-3-course-project/codeBook.md

 Among these, the total_acc and the body_gyro sets are measured directly.
 Then total_acc is expressed as a sum: total_acc=body_acc+gravity_acc (using some clever technique).

-The files X_train.txt and X_test.txt are the interesting data sets - those obtained from the raw measurements by the study's authors.
-We are supposed to extract info from X_train.txt and X_test.txt.
+The files `X_train.txt` and `X_test.txt` are the interesting data sets - those obtained from the raw measurements by the study's authors.
+We are supposed to extract info from `X_train.txt` and `X_test.txt`.

-The files X_train.txt and X_test.txt contain thousands of measurements of 561 variables.
+The files `X_train.txt` and `X_test.txt` contain thousands of measurements of 561 variables.
 Of those 561 variables, we are interested in mean and standard deviation of the nine raw measurements.
 Thus we need 18 variables:

  1. tBodyAcc-mean()-X
  2. tBodyAcc-mean()-Y